dancrew32/marcel/README.md

 </VirtualHost>
 ```

-## Generator Scripts
+## Scripts
+Marcel has a ton of scripts available to automate development.

 Just run `./marcel` from the root directory to get a menu
 of scripts to run!

 When you're comfortable with the
 list of scripts you have, use the search shortcut
 to immediately run that script `./marcel <search>`
 (so maybe `./marcel dbdump` to run `php script/db_dump.php`).